This is my favourite Fall and Winter cookie.

-- In a large mixing bowl using electric beaters, beat together canola oil and sugar.
+- In a large mixing bowl using electric beaters or a wooden spoon, beat together canola oil and sugar.

 - Add molasses and egg.
 Beat until fluffy.

-- Stir in whole wheat, baking soda, baking powder, cinnamon, ginger and candied ginger until the dough comes together.
+- Stir in whole wheat, baking soda, baking powder, cinnamon, ginger and candied ginger and or chocolate until the dough comes together.

 - Bake for 12-15 minutes or until golden brown.
 Let cool on cookie sheet for 1 minute, remove from parchment paper and let cool on cookie sheet.